 Comptoir Cafe & Wine

 Comptoir is a cafe by day and a wine bar by night, offering us the best of both worlds.
 This is one of the reasons why it is one of the best bars in Mayfair.
-The other reasons don’t fall shy behind: different rooms offer unique and elegant designs, the wine list is extensive and extremely well-curated, and the food is mouth-watering, to say the least.
+The other reasons don’t fall shy behind: different rooms offer unique and elegant designs, the wine list is extensive and highly well-curated, and the food is mouth-watering, to say the least.

 The wine shop at Comptoir is Mayfair’s best-kept-secret.
 On the lower-ground floor of the restaurant, you can find a collection of over 1,000 bottles of rare and premium wines.
 A selection of vintage Madeiras, numerous bins of champagne, and labels from around the world decorate the place.
 Purchase one to take home, or drink it upstairs with some food to make the experience even more memorable.